Jeremy Hitchcock: Other Projects and Investments

-Jeremy and his wife Elizabeth own and operate an independent bookstore, Bookery in Manchester, New Hampshire.
+Jeremy started and operated an independent bookstore, Bookery in Manchester, New Hampshire.

-The Hitchcock’s also serve as principals to Orbit Group, providing venture capital and private equity opportunities for community-building enterprises and economic development initiatives in Manchester, New Hampshire.
+The Hitchcocks also serve as principals to Orbit Group, providing venture capital and private equity opportunities for community-building enterprises and economic development initiatives in Manchester, New Hampshire.

 Hitchcock serves as a trustee of his Alma Mater Worcester Polytechnic Institute, where he was 2015 Innovator of the Year.

-Hitchcock is an active angel investor, some of the startups that he has invested in include Desktop Metal, Customter.io, and Deice among others.
+Hitchcock is an active angel investor, some of the startups that he has invested in include Desktop Metal, Customter.io, and Deice, among others.

-Jeremy started a venture firm with Brett Davis investing in companies that also serve in the national interest.
-The firm is called New North Ventures.
+With Brett Davis, Hitchcock started venture firm New North Ventures, which invests in companies that also serve in the national interest.